 More supervision likely

 FINMA said it has seen a steady increase since last year in the number of projects using stable coins, which are more fixed than normal cryptocurrencies, because their values are pegged to assets such as gold or the U.S. dollar.
 It said Facebook’s Libra cryptocurrency, which plans to launch next year, would likely have to submit to even greater supervision, depending on how it functions.

 Since stable coins can vary greatly, FINMA said, "the requirements under supervisory law may differ depending on which assets (e.g. currencies, commodities, real estate or securities) the ‘stable coin’ is backed by and the legal rights of its holders.
 Money laundering, securities trading, banking, fund management and financial infrastructure regulation can all be of relevance."

-The Libra Association said it envisioned its cryptocurrency as an open-source financial services network that can “level the playing field” for people living on the “margins.”
-At the same time, it said, fintech entrepreneurs, companies and others will be able to use it to develop new financial solutions on what it promised will be an interoperable, secure and compliant payment network.
+The Libra Association said it envisioned its cryptocurrency as an open-source financial services network that can "level the playing field" for people living on the "margins."
+At the same time, it said, fintech entrepreneurs, companies and others should be able to use it to develop new financial solutions on what it promised would be an interoperable, secure and compliant payment network.

 "These solutions," the association said, "are envisaged to address issues such as those associated with costly cross-border remittances, micro-payments and other transactions that, once addressed, can help enable billions of people to step onto the first rung of the ladder of economic mobility."